Arapahoe House - StepWise Philosophy

 ABOUT ARAPAHOE HOUSE STEPWISE

-In Thorton, Colo., just 10 miles outside of Denver, Arapahoe House’s Stepwise program offers residential substance abuse and mental health treatment for adolescents ages 13 to 18.
-The program focuses on teens who have serious behavioral, social, and/or educational issues as a result of their drug and/or alcohol use, or as a result of one of more co-occurring psychiatric disorders (such as depression, PTSD, or bipolar disorder).
-Length of the program is flexible depending upon the needs of each client, and on average treatment lasts 45 days, with no detoxification services for teens on-site.
+In Thorton, Colo., just 10 miles outside of Denver, Arapahoe House’s Stepwise program offers residential substance abuse and mental health treatment to adolescents ages 13 to 18.
+The length of treatment is flexible depending upon the needs of each client, however treatment typically lasts for 45 days.
+Detox is not offered on-site.

 TREATMENT & ASSESSMENT

-Intensive individual counseling, group therapy, addiction education and art therapy, plus workshops on topics such as life skills, anger management, and relapse prevention, form the core of most treatment plans.
+Programming includes intensive individual counseling, group therapy, addiction education, and art therapy, along with workshops on topics such as life skills, anger management, and relapse prevention.
 Daily recreational activities are offered, and teens without high school diplomas may attend the facility’s on-site accredited high school to get their GED.

 Job training services are provided for older clients, as well as sessions for family members.
 Multi-member therapy groups are also offered, the frequency of which is determined by the clinical team on a case-by-case basis.